 The information that we collect about you may include:

-Vicinity’s shopping centres, including those managed on behalf of third parties, are under video and camera surveillance.
-When entering Vicinity’s shopping centres, the personal information and images of individuals may be collected by Vicinity.
-This information may be used by Vicinity in connection with the management and security of the property generally, and may be provided to law enforcement and government bodies, insurers, Vicinity staff and subcontractors, third parties who provide Vicinity with services from time to time and retailers for these purposes.
+Vicinity’s shopping centres, including those managed on behalf of third parties, are under video, camera surveillance and CCTV surveillance and may be recorded.
+When entering Vicinity’s shopping centres, and car parks the personal information and still images of individuals may be collected by Vicinity.
+This information may be used by Vicinity or third party car park operators in connection with the management and security of the property generally, and may be provided to law enforcement and government bodies, insurers, Vicinity staff and subcontractors, third parties who provide Vicinity with services from time to time and retailers for these purposes.

 How we use and disclose the information that we collect?

 We may use and disclose personal information that we collect about you for the following purposes:

 In relation to mobile applications and other online services, we may also share personal information with other users of one of our online services where you have chosen, through your own use of that service, to share your information with those users.
 You can control the information that you share through the online service by changing the information sharing settings within the service.